stuhlmueller/gpt.el/README.md

 # gpt.el

-gpt.el is an Emacs package that lets you interact with instruction-following language models like ChatGPT and GPT-4 from your editor.
+gpt.el is a simple Emacs package that lets you interact with instruction-following language models like ChatGPT and GPT-4 from your editor.
 You can type a natural language command (with history and completion support) and optionally use the current region as input for the model.
 The package displays the output of the model in a temporary buffer, and updates it as the model generates more text.
 You can issue follow-up commands that provide the interaction history in that buffer as context.
 You can also browse and save the command history to a file for later reference.

 ## Installation